lorenz-g/tesla-megapack-tracker/README.md

 - estimating the avg model 3/y battery with 60kWh and the model s/x with 90kwh
   - in the future could also add a new column use a more precise estimate per quarter, but fine for now.

-# good information sources

-This has grown, so you can find it here now: [Big Battery Info Sources](./misc/2021-11-19-big-battery-info-sources.md)

 # for profit usage

 - if you are a corporate and can use some the data here please do.
 You can also sell it on (but please respect the MIT license to give credit where it's due)
 - and if you have used it, please consider contributing some info/insights back to the project via pull requests.
 Thanks 👏

-# changelog

-- you can find the changelog file here: [./misc/2021-08-30-changelog.md](./misc/2021-08-30-changelog.md)
-- not everything is documented here.
-The git commit history should be more complete.

 # inspiration